tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据处理/CDN 缓存刷新_intl_en.md

 ## Overview

-CDN cache purging is a Tencent Cloud COS feature based on [SCF](https://intl.cloud.tencent.com/document/product/583) to help users automatically purge their data cached on CDN edge servers.
+CDN (Content Delivery Network，CDN) cache purging is a Tencent Cloud COS (Cloud Object Storage) feature based on [SCF (Serverless Cloud Function) ](https://intl.cloud.tencent.com/document/product/583) to help users automatically purge their data cached on CDN edge servers.
 If you add a trigger rule to your bucket, then when you update files in the bucket, the SCF function provisioned by COS will be automatically triggered to purge your cached data.

 > !
 > - If you added a cache purging rule to your bucket in the COS Console, the resulting purging function will also appear on the [SCF Console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default). **DO NOT** delete this function; otherwise, your rule may not take effect.